All Components and Hooks

 • children?: ReactNode - Child components

-Adds child meshes as static collision objects to the physics world.
+Adds visible children as static (non-moving) or kinematic (moving) objects as obstacles to the physics world.

 Warning